-- 1 provide requirements for the Administrative Code of Jefferson - 2 County.
+- 1 provide requirements for the administrative code of counties - with a Class 1 municipality.

 - 3 BE IT ENACTED BY THE LEGISLATURE OF ALABAMA: - Section 1.
 For the purposes of this act, the following terms shall have the following meanings: - 6 (1) ADMINISTRATIVE CODE.
-The Administrative Code of Jefferson County. - (2) AGENCY.
+The administrative code of a county with a Class 1 municipality. - (2) AGENCY.
 Any county-related board, commission, district, committee, council, or other governmental entity which has been created or established by the county or to which the chief executive or the county council has the power of appointment, except for any authority or unit of local government created pursuant to state law, and any voluntary advisory board established by the chief executive or by the county council. - (3) BALANCED ANNUAL CAPITAL BUDGET.
 A budget in which the identified sources of funds equal the proposed capital expenditures. - (4) BALANCED ANNUAL OPERATING BUDGET.
 A budget in which the beginning fund balances plus the estimated revenues must equal appropriated expenditures plus ending fund balances, where such fund balances are not less than zero dollars. - (5) BUSINESS DAY.
 Any day that is not a Saturday, Sunday, or a legal holiday. - 26 (6) COUNTY.
-Jefferson County or the County of Jefferson.

-1 (7) DAYS.
+A county with a Class 1 municipality. - 27 (7) DAYS.
 Calendar days.

-- 2 (8) ELECTED POLITICAL OFFICE.
-Any federal, state, 3 county, or municipal position which is elected. - 4 (9) INITIATIVE.
-The filing of a petition containing 5 a proposal for county council action. - (10) LAW.
+- 1 (8) ELECTED POLITICAL OFFICE.
+Any federal, state, 2 county, or municipal position which is elected. - 3 (9) INITIATIVE.
+The filing of a petition containing 4 a proposal for county council action.

+- (10) LAW.
 Those laws of the United States of America and the State of Alabama as may be in effect from time to time, that the county is required to observe and adhere to in the exercise of county powers and discharge of county obligations. - (11) LOCALLY LEVIED TAX REVENUES.
 Those revenues derived from taxes levied by the governing body of the county. - (12) SEATED MEMBERS.
 The members holding county council seats that are not vacant. - (13) SUNSET REVIEW.
 All county departments, agencies, and functions shall have a specified expiration date and shall not continue to exist beyond this date without the affirmative action of the county council. - (14) VOTER.
 A person who is lawfully registered to vote.